 We separated these values by real values, that is, we calculated the value of BCAA's for each 100g of product and not for each 100g of protein.

-We also calculated the value of BCAA's for each dose, which gives us the values that really matter.
+We also calculated the BCAA's value for each serving, which gives us the values that really matter.

-We chose Gold Standard because it is relatively in the same category as this Scitec product in terms of price. and Impact Whey because it is probably the best price/quality ratio Whey Concentrate supplement on the market.
+We chose Gold Standard because it ranks relatively in the same category as this Scitec product in terms of price. and Impact Whey because it is probably the best concentrated Whey supplement with the best price / quality ratio on the market.

 |Scitec Whey||On Gold Standard||Impact Whey MP|

 Simply put, Scitec's whey is the worst of the three.

 They have the lowest concentration of protein (73.3%) and BCAA's (16.03%) in comparison.